FIRST BUSINESS COMPUTER

 The development of this new computer was kept under wraps for fear of other companies and universities getting wind of it.
 In 1951, the Model 409 prototype was unveiled to a gathering of military and government officials in the barn.
 In 1952, the company shipped its first business computer to the Internal Revenue .
 The IRS loved it and ordered two more.
 The 409 was the first electromechanical computer of stand alone, modular design that allowed replacement of parts in modules.

-Remington Rand put the property up for sale in 1965, and although it now houses the Rowayton Library and Community Center, it will always be known as the birthplace of the world’s first business computer.
+Remington Rand put 33 Highland Avenue up for sale in 1965, and although the property now houses the Rowayton Library and Community Center, it will always be known as the birthplace of the world’s first business computer.